aaronappleton/aaronappleton.github.io/v3/vuepress-portfolio/docs/about.md

 ---
-Title: andrew cotter
+Title: Aaron Appleton
-Subtitle: about me
+Subtitle: About
 ---

 ::: slot header
-Hey, bud!
-I'm Andrew, a developer/designer from Philly working in NYC.
+Hello!
+I'm Aaron, a learning experience designer working in London.
 I make interactive experiences that are surprising, fun, and honest.
 :::

 I like to make things that have both physical and digital dimensions to them.
 I have a BS in Industrial Design from The University of the Arts and an MFA in Design and Technology from Parsons.
 I like to converge these two feilds in the form of interactive installations and games.
 I'm always looking at our relationships to technology and the ways we wield it: how it does things for us, and to us.
 When I'm not busy making things, I enjoy exploring the city, sharing cheesy puns with friends, or trying to develop a new skill like knitting or meditation.